emilyst/video2gif/README.md

 available in the system `$PATH`.
 If you can run `ffmpeg` from the command line, you're probably good.
 If not, use your favorite package manager to install it.

-If you install [ImageMagick], further optimization will automatically take place on the resulting GIF.

 Note that some features may not be available by default.
 For example, tonemapping (used for HDR videos) requires `libzimg` support, not